Citi names Fraser as president, putting her in line to be first female CEO

 Before becoming head of global consumer banking at Citi, Bird was chief executive of the U.S. bank’s Asia Pacific business, responsible for all of Citi’s consumer and institutional businesses across 17 markets in the region.

-Prior to joining Citi in 1998, Bird held senior management positions in GE Capital and British Steel in the U.K.
+Prior to joining Citi in 1998 in Singapore as the bank’s Asia Pacific head for operations and technology, Bird - who was also a Citi executive management team member - held senior management positions in GE Capital and British Steel in the U.K.

 Reporting by Imani Moise in New York, Sumeet Chatterjee in Hong Kong and C Nivedita in Bengaluru; Editing by Daniel Wallis and Christopher Cushing